Boosting Shark product sales through experiential retailer touchscreens.

 Design solution

-Through client communication and development team input I provided a solution focusing on continual engagement.
+I provided a solution focusing on continual engagement.
 Two separate routes within the site map provided customers with a choice when it comes to their needs.

 Key learnings